RachelSa/hiring-engineers/answers.md

 ```
 Optionally, start by initializing the metrics collection, as shown above.
 Initialization properties, such as host and prefix, are described in the [package README](https://github.com/dbader/node-datadog-metrics).

 After intialization, a set interval can be used to report metrics to Datadog.
 In the example below, the 'just.five' and 'memory.healTotal' gauge metrics are run at five second intervals.
 Aside from `gauge()`, which reports a metric's current value, datadog-metrics, also supports counter (increment by a given value) and histogram metrics.
 Histogram calculates average, count, minimum, maximum, and percentile values.
-See how the histogram calculation works in the [source code](https://github.com/dbader/node-datadog-metrics/blob/master/lib/metrics.js).
-And read about `gauge()`, `count()`, and `histogram()` in the [package README](https://github.com/dbader/node-datadog-metrics).
+See how the histogram calculation works in the [source code](https://github.com/dbader/node-datadog-metrics/blob/master/lib/metrics.js), and read about `gauge()`, `count()`, and `histogram()` in the [package README](https://github.com/dbader/node-datadog-metrics).

 Run the following command to start the metrics collection.
 Note that your API key can be found in `Integrations >> APIs` when you log on to Datadog.
-DEBUG enables logging.
+Also note that DEBUG enables logging.

 `DATADOG_API_KEY=<YOUR_KEY> DEBUG=metrics node <FILE_NAME>.js`